-The Mayagüez Campus of the University of Puerto Rico offers a program of study leading to the Ph.D in Computing and Information Sciences and Engineering (CISE).
-Subject areas cover a wide range of advanced studies and research problems of interdisciplinary nature in computing and information sciences and engineering.
-Due to its interdisciplinary character, the program is composed by areas of specialty which can be renewed according to the evolution of the discipline, availability of specialists, and societal demand.
-At present, the program offers a specialty in Computer Science and Engineering, which focuses on design, analysis, and development of software and digital information systems; and a specialty in Scientific Computing, which focuses on the use of high-performance computing for the mathematical solution of problems in science and engineering.
+The University of Puerto Rico at Mayaguez offers an academic program leading to a Ph.D in Computing and Information Sciences and Engineering (CISE).
+The CISE doctorate covers a wide range of advanced studies and research problems of interdisciplinary nature in computing and information sciences and engineering organized around two concentrations, namely, Computer Science and Engineering, and Scientific Computing.
+The specialty in Computer Science and Engineering offers courses and research problems that involve the design, analysis, and development of software and digital information systems.
+The specialty in Scientific Computing focuses on the use of highperformance computing for the solution of problems in science and engineering.

-The program is designed to prepare leaders of information technology innovation for highly qualified careers in academia, government or industry.
-A student planning to enter the Ph.D. in CISE should have a B.S. degree in Engineering or
+The program aims at preparing leaders of information technology innovation for highly qualified careers in academia, government or industry.
+A student planning to enter the Ph.D. in CISE must be in possession of a B.S. in Engineering or Science, and have passed undergraduate courses in Data Structures,

-Science, and the equivalent to the undergraduate courses of Data Structures, Introduction to Computing Foundations, Discrete Math, and Programming Languages.
-Students deficient in one or more of these courses are expected to remove these deficiencies during the first two years of study.
-Applicants should also submit their GRE score, and an essay explaining their personal vision of the discipline, and professional expectations.
+Introduction to Computing Foundations, Discrete Math, and Programming Languages; or their equivalents.
+Qualified students that are deficient in one or more of these courses can enter the program but shall remove these deficiencies during their first two years of study.
+All applicants must submit their GRE score, and an essay explaining their personal vision of the discipline, and professional expectations.

-The program requires a minimum of 57 academic credits distributed as follows: 9 credits in core courses, 12 credits in elective courses inside the student's specialty, 9 credits in elective courses outside the student's specialty, 6 credits in an area of specialization within the program, 6 credits in advanced topics courses, 3 credits in seminars, and 18 credits in a doctoral dissertation.
-The core courses are: Analysis of Algorithms, Foundations of Computing, and Computer Architectures.
+The doctorate in CISE requires a minimum of 57 academic credits distributed as follows:

+- Nine (9) credits in core courses, - Twelve (12) credits in elective courses inside the selected specialty, - Nine (9) credits in elective courses outside the student's specialty, - Nine (9) credits in elective courses outside the specialy - Six (6) credits in advanced topics courses, - Three (3) credits in seminars, and - Eighteen (18) credits in a doctoral dissertation.

+The core courses of the program are: Analysis of Algorithms, Foundations of Computing, and Computer Architectures.
 The elective courses for the specialty of Computer Science and Engineering may be selected from the elective courses of the Master in Science in Computer Engineering, while the electives for the specialty of Scientific Computing, from the Master in Science in Scientific Computing.

-Qualifying and candidacy examinations are also required.
-The qualifying examination is based on the core courses, and it is usually offered at the beginning of each semester..
-The candidacy examination, on the other hand, is based on the student's thesis proposal and it is offered by the student's committee.
-Overall, the curriculum emphasizes research and creativity over passive learning.
-Thesis results are expected to be published in a recognized journal before the Ph.D. is conferred.
+All students shall pass a Qualifying Exam that is based on the subjects covered in the core courses, and a Candidacy Exam, which is essentially the presentation before the student's graduate committee of the student's research proposal leading to his or her doctoral dissertation.

+Overall, the curriculum of the doctorate in CISE emphasizes research and creativity over passive learning.
+The main results of the student's doctoral dissertation are expected to be published in a recognized journal before the Ph.D. is conferred.